Membership of the Committee

 Professor Dame Julia King DBE FREng Vice-Chancellor of Aston University.
 She led the ‘King Review’ for HM Treasury in 2007-8 on decarbonising road transport.
 She was formerly Director of Advanced Engineering for the Rolls-Royce industrial businesses, as well as holding senior posts in the marine and aerospace businesses.
 Julia is one of the UK’s Business Ambassadors, supporting UK companies and inward investment in low-carbon technologies.
 She is an NED of the Green Investment Bank, and a member of the Airports Commission.

 Professor Lord Krebs Kt FRS, is currently Principal of Jesus College Oxford.
 Previously, he held posts at the University of British Columbia, the University of Wales, and Oxford, where he was lecturer in Zoology, 1976-88, and Royal Society Research Professor, 1988-2005.
 From 1994- 1999, he was Chief Executive of the Natural Environment Research Council and, from 2000-2005, Chairman of the Food Standards Agency.
 He is a member of the U.S. National Academy of Sciences.
-He is chairman of the House of Lords Science & Technology Select Committee from 2010 to 2014 and President of the British Science Association in 2012.
+He was chairman of the House of Lords Science & Technology Select Committee from 2010 to 2014 and President of the British Science Association in 2012.

-Professor Lord May of Oxford, OM AC FRS holds a Professorship jointly at Oxford University and Imperial College.
+Professor Lord May of Oxford, OM AC FRS holds a Professorship at Oxford University.
 He is a Fellow of Merton College, Oxford.
 He was until recently President of The Royal Society, and before that Chief Scientific Adviser to the UK Government and Head of its Office of Science & Technology.

 Professor Jim Skea, CBE is Research Councils UK Energy Strategy Fellow and Professor of Sustainable Energy at Imperial College London.
 He was previously Research Director at the UK Energy Research Centre (UKERC) and Director of the Policy Studies Institute (PSI).
-He led the launch of the Low Carbon Vehicle Partnership and was Director of the Economic and Social Research Council’s Global Environmental Change Programme.
+He is Vice-Chair of Working Group III (Mitigation) of the Intergovernmental Panel on Climate Change.